5 reasons to discover Buenos Aires

 We have crafted an ample variety of small group and private experiences for all types of traveller looking for something different to do in this fascinating city.
 Swoop’s city highlights experience with an Antarctic twist will enlighten you about a fascinating, little-known Antarctic heritage site in the centre of the city.
 A hidden gem for any polar traveler.

 Discover the city by bike, take food-themed walking tours, or enjoy cooking experiences - with other travellers or in more intimate surroundings.
 Be wowed with street-art interpretation walks off the beaten track.
-For those wanting to add a touch of glamour to their stay, we have selected a shortlist of top tango shows: a classic evening outing filled with elegance and style.
+For those wanting to add a touch of glamour to their stay, we have selected a top tango show; a classic evening outing filled with elegance and style.

 Things to do near Buenos Aires